thomasheyenbrock/remix-graphql/README.md

 Note that this function is only part of the context object when handling GraphQL requests in UI routes, i.e. when using `processRequestWithGraphQL`.
-It is _NOT_ part of the context object when handling GraphQL requests in a resource route, i.e. when using `createActionFunction` or `createLoaderFunction`.
+It is _NOT_ part of the context object when handling GraphQL requests in a resource route, i.e. when using `getActionFunction` or `getLoaderFunction`.